 Witness Films Ltd ~ Projects in Development with firstname.lastname@example.org

 Makorongo’s War ~ the true story of a man who had to buy his wife.
 Set in Tanzania and the jungles of Burma this wartime romance tells of the forgotten servicemen of the Commonwealth.
-It is told from the perspective of Makorongo, a good friend of my uncle, who became a POW to the Japanese in WWII.
+It is told from the perspective of Makorongo, a POW to the Japanese in WWII.
 It’s an amazing story.
-Makorongo was on death’s door when he was miraculously extradited by a high-ranking German Officer who was visiting his prison camp.
+Makorongo was on death’s door when he was miraculously repatriated by a high-ranking German Officer who was visiting his slave labour camp.
 They had grown up together when Tanzania had been a German colony prior to 1919.

 Solomon’s Song ~ an adaptation of Sarah de Carvalho’s romantic novel about the street children of Brazil, set in the mountains of Montana, the South American countryside and the vibrant streets of Rio.